flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_execution-cluster-label.rst

       --files.continueOnError                      Continue on error when registering files.
       --files.destinationDirectory string          Location of source code in container.
       --files.dryRun                               Execute command without making any modifications.
+      --files.enableSchedule                       Enable the schedule if the files contain schedulable launchplan.
       --files.force                                Force use of version number on entities registered with flyte.
       --files.k8ServiceAccount string              Deprecated.
 Please use --K8sServiceAccount
       --files.k8sServiceAccount string             Custom kubernetes service account auth role to register launch plans with.